By Scott Berkun, January 2003

-In the early and middle phases of a project, teams need a way to understand and explore the current direction of the design.
-The challenge is to create the openness needed for good ideas to surface, while simultaneously cultivating the feedback and criticism necessary to resolve open issues.
-Unlike a brainstorming meeting, where the exclusive goal is to come up with new ideas, a critique meeting is focused on evaluating a set of existing ideas, and possibly identify future directions or changes.
-Instead of hoping that hallway and email discussions will lead the team in a good direction, it’s generally worth investing time to set up critique meetings to drive the design forward.
+Unlike a brainstorming meeting, where the goal is to come up with new ideas, a critique meeting is focused on evaluating a set of existing ideas, and possibly identify future directions or changes.
+Instead of hoping informal discussions will resolve hard issues, its worth setting up a specific critique to drive a design forward.

-If you are early in a project, critique meetings should emphasize the higher level user, customer and business goals, and minimize the focus on specific engineering constraints.
-It will be worth flagging design ideas that engineers or business managers have large concerns about, but hold off on completely eliminating them from the discussion.
+If you are early in a project, critiques should emphasize the higher level user, customer and business goals, and minimize the focus on specific engineering constraints or aesthetic choices.
+Its worth flagging ideas that engineers or business managers have large concerns about, but hold off on completely eliminating them from the discussion.
 There may be opportunities to ask for more resources or make other adjustments to a project, if a stellar design concept or idea is championed successfully (e.g. perhaps a design idea exposes a new business plan that has more opportunities than the current one, and would justify a change in the project goals).

 Typical goals for critique meetings might include: